openlawlibrary/taf/docs/repo-creation-and-update-util.md

 - `passwords` - a list of passwords of the keystore files corresponding to the current role.
 The first entry in the list is expected to specify the first key's password.
 - `threshold` - role's keys threshold
+- `yubikey` - a flag which signalizes that the keys should be on YubiKeys

 Names of keys must follow a certain naming convention.
 That is,their names are composed of the role's name and a counter (if there is more than one key).
 E.g. `root1`', `root2`, `targets1`, `targets2`, `snapshot` etc.